-After seeing An Inconvenient Truth in 2006 and realizing that the effects of climate change were already here, Dr. Leslie Field, a M.I.T. and UC Berkeley Chemical and Electrical engineer and inventor with 54 patents, decided to dedicate her life to ensuring her two children would have a habitable planet.
-Drawing on her experience in chemical engineering, materials science, and microelectronics, she wondered how to approach climate change as a materials issue.
+It all began with a movie.
+After seeing An Inconvenient Truth in 2006, Dr. Leslie Field knew that the effects of climate change were here.
+The MIT and UC Berkeley Chemical and Electrical engineer, and inventor with 54 patents, decided to dedicate her life to ensure her two children would have a habitable planet.
+Drawing on her experience in chemical engineering, materials science, and microelectronics, Leslie approached climate change as a materials issue.

 While leading her engineering consulting company, she began voraciously reading, speaking with experts, and attending seminars to determine what the single most important levers on climate change were.
 One that kept reappearing, but that nobody seemed to be addressing, was the loss of reflective multi-year ice in the Arctic.
-The Arctic ice albedo feedback effect is a feedback system in which reflective ice melts due to higher temperatures, dark and absorbent open ocean is exposed and begins to warm, and then more ice melts from both the top and bottom because of both higher temperatures and warmer ocean water.
+The Arctic ice albedo feedback effect is a system in which reflective ice melts due to higher temperatures, dark and absorbent open ocean is exposed and begins to warm, and then more ice melts from both the top and bottom because of both higher temperatures and warmer ocean water.

 Our material is safe for humans and animals and already exists in the environment, and we would never use a material that proves harmful even if it saves ice.

 Our goal is to see the Arctic restored to its important role in keeping the planet cool.
 We have been working on this diligently for a decade, and will continue to do so until the goal is met.

 A small amount of our material goes a long way when applied to a strategic location of the Arctic.
 Much like small, yearly contributions to an investment account, the results compound over time.

 We believe the public and relevant agencies must know about our climate restoration work.

 We don’t assume others will take care of climate change.
 Not acting to stop Arctic ice loss will affect everybody on the planet, and we have a feasible, scalable solution that’s ready to test and eventually deploy.